framptonjs/frampton.js/README.md

 const Events = Frampton.Events;

-// Create a signal from DOM events const clicks = Events.onEvent('click');
+// Create a signal from DOM events
+// These events are attached to the document element. const clicks = Events.onEvent('click');
 const inputs = Events.onEvent('input');

-// Create a signal from DOM events scoped to a given element const divClicks = Events.onEvent('click', document.querySelector('div'));
+// Create a signal from DOM events scoped to a given element.
+// These events are also attached to the document, but are filtered based on
+// the event target.
+All DOM events handled by Frampton are delegated.
+Most
+// are delegated off of the document.
+No mater how many clicks you listen for
+// in your code only one listener for click is ever attached to the DOM. const divClicks = Events.onEvent('click', document.querySelector('div'));

-// Listen for clicks on elements with a given selector const itemClicks = Events.onSelector('click', '.list-item');
+// Listen for clicks on elements with a given selector
+// Again event listeners are attached to the document and delegated. const itemClicks = Events.onSelector('click', '.list-item');

 // Get signal of event targets